 Advertisement

-Local ratepayer and member of both groups, Belinda Sullivan, said it has been a beloved part of the coast for many years and is a much safer option for thrill-seekers for jumping than the jetty.
+Local ratepayer and member of both groups, Belinda Sullivan, says it has been a beloved part of the coast for many years and is a much safer option for thrill-seekers for jumping than the jetty.

-“The Surf Club recognised back in 2012/ 2013 that having a pontoon moored in deeper water would serve a few functions one would be to provide a safe place to jump off and go deep, and another one would be to ensure that when people, when they jumped off the jetty, if they didn’t want to swim back to the beach they had a pontoon about 70 metres, 80 metres away they could swim to, have a rest and go back… and then once it was in place we realised how much people use it,” Belinda Sullivan said to ARN’s Adam and Jennie this morning.
+“The Surf Club recognised back in 2012/ 2013 that having a pontoon moored in deeper water would serve a few functions one would be to provide a safe place to jump off and go deep, and another one would be to ensure that when people, when they jumped off the jetty, if they didn’t want to swim back to the beach they had a pontoon about 70 metres, 80 metres away they could swim to, have a rest and go back… and then once it was in place we realised how much people use it,” Belinda Sullivan said to ARN’s Adam and Jennie last week.

 Article continues after this ad